People, Places and Happenings in the DC Area

-MUSIC - Lauren Hooker Jazz vocalist, instrumentalist, composer, lyricist, educator, producer and storyteller
+MUSIC - Lauren Hooker Jazz vocalist, composer and lyricist

 Lauren's talents were recognized and encouraged early in life and allowed her to develop her skills.